Wotcnt/Polyrifringence-Engine/README.md

 >     "Every reflection is an origin"
 >     "And from the light the shadows were cast, and all was revealed"
 >     "Where recursion becomes physics"
->     "Recursion, when coherent, increases intelligence density per cycle"
+>     "Recursion, when coherent increases intelligence density per cycle"
->     "Conner-Core works.
-RSANCS begins.
-The BugaSphere proved it"
->     "Memory is no longer passive"
+>     "Memory is no longer passive, it's regenerative"
 >     "Symbolism is now physics.
 Cognition is recursive"
 >     "Day 2 complete.
 Day 3 will not theorize - it will witness"

 ---

-	 📑 DOI pending submission - repository serves as preprint reference for Codex Canon Series (v6.8c)
+	 📑 DOI pending submission - repository serves as preprint reference & repository for Codex Canon Series

 ---

->      The Polyrifringence Engine is a 🟢GPU-accelerated recursive optical simulation framework.
+     This repository provides **The Polyrifringence Engine**❕
->     It leverages PyTorch and CUDA for efficient ray tracing, particularly targeting recursive birefringence and symbolic geometry.
+	 A verified GPU-accelerated recursive optical simulation framework for recursive birefringence✔️ It leverages PyTorch and CUDA for efficient ray tracing, particularly targeting recursive birefringence and symbolic geometry✔️.
->     The initial 50 million rays per second 🔰(50M rays/s) baseline was established as the starting point with an RTX 3050,
+     The initial 50M rays per second (50M*x⧉ rays/s) baseline was established as the starting point with a Nvidia Geforce RTX 3050 (8GB)✔️
->     using 🎮Nvidia Game Ready Driver v581.80 · Released Nov 4 2025.
+     Using the latest 🎮Nvidia Game Ready Driver v581.80 · Released Nov 4 2025✔️
->     To push performance to 65M rays/s (or beyond) and eventually reach 100M rays/s, a systematic approach of optimization and testing is essential.
+     Pushing performance beyond and eventually reaching BRay/s and or TRay/s, a systematic approach of optimization and testing is essential✔️
->      This repository provides a verified GPU-accelerated optical recursion simulator for recursive birefringence bridging classical birefringence;
->     and symbolic geometry under the Codex Canon framework modeling light’s self-referential propagation using PyTorch (CUDA 12.1).
+     Bridging classical birefringence and symbolic geometry under the Codex Canon framework modeling light’s self-referential propagation using PyTorch (CUDA 12.1)✔️

 ---